gsm1011/hadoop.admin/manuscript/chapter2.md

     OpenJDK 64-Bit Server VM (build 23.2-b09, mixed mode)

-After confirming that we are using OpenJDK, we need to remove the package and reinstall the version downloaded from Oracle’s official website.
+After confirming that we are using OpenJDK, we need to remove the package and reinstall the version downloaded from Oracle's official website.

 To remove OpenJDK, we can use the following command: